johannes-p/Stundenplaner/README.md

 ## Frameworks
 - React
-- Bulma
+- Tailwind CSS

 ## Possible TODOs:
-- [ ] additional box that shows list of all classes scheduled
+- [✔] additional box that shows list of all classes scheduled
 - [ ] implementation of sanity checks where needed
 - [ ] ...